Planning a trip to Patagonia is overwhelming. It's a massive chunk of land: some 1.043 million km² to be exact.

-Puerto Madryn is one of the most famous places to go in Latin America for whale watching.
-Between June and December, these 40 ton mammals come here to give birth and look after their newly born calves for a few months before migrating to the colder waters of Antarctica for the rest of the year.
+Puerto Madryn is one of the most famous places to go to in Latin America for whale watching.
+Between June and December, these 40-ton mammals come here to give birth and look after their newly born calves for a few months before migrating to the colder waters of Antarctica for the rest of the year.

 The waters around Peninsula Valdes near Puerto Madryn are also prime spots for orcas (killer whales), particularly in January to April and then in October-December when they come to feed on their favourite prey: elephant seal pups.

 Check out our article about maximising your chances of spotting killer whales in Peninsula Valdes and in addition, our gay guide to Puerto Madryn for the best places to stay, go out and other things to do in and around the city.